pars-linux/web/trunk/web/developer.pardus.org.tr/source/newcontributor/how-to-be-contributor.rst

 Assigning Mentor
 ----------------
 #.
-A mentor is assigned related to applicant responses.
+A mentor is assigned related to applicant responses or in alphabetical order.
     #.
 One mentor has maximum 3 applicants
     #.
 If all mentors has 3 applicants, the newest applicant should have to wait in the queue.
 It will be announced by mentoring coordinators with a `Waiting in the Queue Stock Response`_ comment.
     #.
 The mentor coordinators will be tracked: